 Things to know before you go

 Tenafly Nature Center teaches over 26,000 people annually to enjoy and understand the natural world.
 Since 1961, they have been a leader in open-space preservation and environmental education.
 The center hosts events all year round, from Maple Sugaring in the winter to Spring Break Nature Camp in the spring to Family Hikes in the summer to Celebrate Fall Day in the Fall.
 They also host birthday parties, group programs, and Forest School, where ages 1.5-7 can learn all about the outdoors.
 While visiting, guests can explore trails, the Pollinator Garden, the Birds of Prey Aviary, and the Little Free Library, and younger explorers can join the Junior Naturalist program.
-Prices vary per program, and members get discounted rates depending on the membership type they choose.
+Prices vary per program, and members get discounted rates depending on their membership type.
 Tenafly Nature Center is open daily except for major holidays and private events.
-Maple Sugaring will be available on Sundays until March 17, 2024.

 Tenafly Nature Center